 Don’t touch the grooves!

 When possible, only touch your records at the edges and on the label.
 Otherwise, the oils from your hands could get inside the grooves.
-The more oil that gets in the grooves, the more dust sticks to the playing surface.
-It’s kind of a springboard toward gunking up your records, so you’re better off not beginning the process in the first place.
+The more oil that gets into the grooves, the more dust sticks to the playing surface.
+It’s kind of a springboard toward gunking up your records – so you are better off not beginning the process in the first place.

 Proper handling also matters during the moments just before and during play.
 Raise and lower the needle on your turntable using the cueing lever – not your fingers.
-When you’re done listening to a record, be sure you slide it into the sleeve.
-Dropping it in risks splitting the sleeve or scratching the vinyl.
+When you are done listening to a record, be sure to slide it into the sleeve.
+Dropping it in will risk splitting the sleeve or scratching the vinyl.

 What should you do if you happen to touch the playing surface?
 First of all, relax.
 We’ve all done it.
 You just need to clean your records, and there are several ways to do that.

 How you go about this might depend on your approach to buying records.

 There is no way to know how used records have been treated.
 While they may look clean to the naked eye, they may have been cleaned with tap water, which can leave a residue.
 Or, they could have seen their share of smoke or liquid spills someone just wiped off.
 It would take a microscope to see what is really in the grooves.

 If you are buying a lot of used vinyl, we highly recommend a wet cleaner.
 We have a separate article that goes into more detail on the best record cleaners.

 New vinyl can also have a mold release compound on it that is used in some pressing plants.
 This can slightly degrade the sound and there is no way to know if the record was pressed this way.
 If you are buying all new vinyl though, something like the Last Power Cleaner will remove this compound fairly well.
 It is simple to use and cost-effective.